teriansilva/say-the-word-on-the-beat/README.md

 - **⏰ Audio Start Time**: Set custom start position for your audio (0-300 seconds)
 - **⏱️ Countdown Duration**: Configurable countdown before game starts
 - **🎉 Completion Celebration**: Animated finish screen with confetti and celebration sound
+- **🌐 Community Games**: Browse and play publicly shared games from other users
+- **❤️ Like System**: Like and discover popular community games
 - **🔗 Share Links**: Generate shareable URLs encoding your complete game configuration
 - **🔄 Reset**: One-click reset to restore all settings to defaults